vegaprotocol/documentation/docs/tools/vega-wallet/desktop-app/latest/getting-started.md

 #### Solution
 The wallet you are trying to recover already exists on your device.
 You can use your existing wallet with the Vega Wallet desktop app.
 On the onboarding screen, choose `Use existing` to connect to an existing Vega wallet.

-If you see the error message `Wallet with this name already exists` but you do not see that wallet on the Wallets screen, then report the issue on **[Nolt](https://vega-testnet.nolt.io/)**.
+If you see the error message `Wallet with this name already exists` but you do not see that wallet on the Wallets screen, then report the issue on the **[feedback board](https://github.com/vegaprotocol/feedback/discussions/)**.

 ### Wallet recovery provides wrong keys
 #### Problem